 Step Three: Cut into Strips

 You now have three or four sections (sides) of the cut bell pepper.
-Take each section, lay skin-side down on the cutting board, and use a sharp knife to cut into strips.
+Take each section, lay it skin-side down on the cutting board, and use a sharp knife to cut into strips.
 Depending on the recipe you can cut these strips extremely thin OR thick.

 For snacking, the thickness of strips are best moderately thin, just over 1/4th inch.